Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Curvature effects

 Shells with ellipsoidal shape are obtained by choosing the $\mathcal{T}(\bm{r})$ function in Eq.~\eqref{eqn:parametric_non_spherical} as the parametric equation of an ellipsoid, and initializing an ellipsoidal droplet with $\phi=\phi_0$ in those regions where $\mathcal{T}(\bm{r})<0$ and $0$ otherwise.
 Then, we let the $\phi$ field thermalise with $\bm{Q}=\bm{I}$ until the interface is fully formed.
 Once no significant variation is observed in the time evolution of $F^\phi$, we treat $\phi$ as a static field and let the Q-tensor relax as previously done for the case of spherical shells\footnote{An analogous procedure was carried out to simulate toroidal shells, to be discussed in the following section, with $\mathcal{T}(\bm{r})=0$ defining the parametric equation of a torus.}.

 With the aim of understanding the role of curvature in the patterning of defects, we now fix the cholesteric strength to $\kappa = 0.78$ and we consider ellipsoids with different shapes and sizes.
+The Gaussian curvature can be calculated through the gradients of the vector $\bm{m(r)}$ which locally defines the normal to the manifold as

+In our approach the normal vector $\bm{m(r)}$ can be easily computed as the normalized gradient of the $\phi(\bm r)$ field, namely $\bm{m(r)} = \nabla \phi(\bm r) / |\nabla \phi(\bm r)|$.
 We start by comparing the $OHP$ configuration for a spherical shell, (Fig.~\ref{fig5}a-d) with that obtained for a triaxial prolate ellipsoid having approximately the same surface (panels e-h), so that the total number of polygons in the tessellation is comparable ($62$ for the sphere and $54$ for the ellipsoid).
-We chose the axis of the ellipsoid (see caption for values) so as to create a large variation in the Gaussian curvature $\mathcal{K}$ ($\max(\mathcal{K})/\min(\mathcal{K})=55.8$) Interestingly, the regular pattern of the \emph{fqc} configuration on the sphere is lost for the ellipsoid, with a large stack of hexagons carrying no topological charge in the tessellation inhabiting the central part of the ellipsoid.
+We chose the axis of the ellipsoid (see caption for values) so as to create a large variation in the Gaussian curvature $k_G$ ($\max(k_G)/\min(k_G)=55.8$) Interestingly, the regular pattern of the \emph{fqc} configuration on the sphere is lost for the ellipsoid, with a large stack of hexagons carrying no topological charge in the tessellation inhabiting the central part of the ellipsoid.
 This new distribution of defects still satisfies the Euler equation $\sum \left( 1 - \frac{n}{6}\right )=2$ for a spherical topology, but now the defects with larger positive charge (the squares, $s =1/3$) are placed at the antipodes of the ellipsoid, i.e. the regions with the highest positive curvature, and are surrounded by two heptagons ($-1/3$ total charge) and 6 pentagons ($+1$ total charge).
 In general, the population density of defects is not homogeneously distributed on surfaces with non-homogeneous Gaussian curvature and it is larger in proximity of the region of higher curvature.
 To quantitatively substantiate this statement, we consider the distribution of defective polygons (with a number of edges different than $6$).
-We plot their number density profiled along the long axis of the ellipsoid in Fig.~\ref{fig6} (blue points), clearly showing the accumulation of defects at the extremes ($|Z| \simeq 1$) where the curvature is larger.
+We plot their number density profiled along the long axis of the ellipsoid in Fig.~\ref{fig6} (blue points), clearly showing the accumulation of defects at the extremes ($|Z| \simeq 1$) where the curvature is larger~\footnote{We consider as \emph{defects} in the tessellation any polygon with a number of edges other than $6$.
+The profile in Fig.~\ref{fig6} were obtained by slicing the ellipsoidal shells and computing the number density of defective polygons in each slice.}.